 The Book Club selection for this semester is The Giver by Lois Lowry.
 The Giver received the 1994 John Newberry Medal for the most distinguished contribution to American literature for children.
 The book explores a utopian world through the eyes of a twelve-year old boy named Jonas.
 Through Jonas's experiences, and those of his family and community, the reader is exposed to concepts of child development, including influences of the family and one's culture.
-Students will read this book, complete a written assignment, and engage in a class discussion of the book.
+Students will read this book, complete a written assignment-"research-based ways I would change the book," and engage in a class discussion of the book.

-5. Service Learning: Site hours, Reflection papers, and Research paper
+5. Service Learning: Site hours and Reflection papers

-Site hours: This semester, you will be required to complete 8 hours of service over the course of the semester (1 hour per week for 8 weeks).
+Site hours: This semester, you will be required to complete 7 hours of service over the course of the semester (1 hour per week for 7 weeks).
 You will write a weekly service reflection paper in which you discuss your service time for that week.
 Papers are due each Tuesday (reflecting on the week before).
-Service assignments will be made during the second week of classes and service will begin during the third week of classes.
+Service assignments will be made during the second week of classes and service will begin during the fourth week of classes.
+No service is expected during the week of fall break, unless you choose to do an extra hour of service work.
 Assignments will be at either the Bethlehem YMCA (Broad Street) or Moravian Academy (MA only allows students who have education clearances).